Lalpur, Ranchi: Lalpur Chowk

 Lalpur Chowk, an important locality of Lalpur, Ranchi, Jharkhand state, is an intersection of Circular Road and Old Hazaribagh Road (Old HB Road).
 The word chowk is a Hindi word meaning intersection.
 The area has several shops and important commercial establishments.
 Circular Road ends at the subsequent chowk, namely, Dangratoli Chowk, where it meets Purulia Road.
 In the opposite direction, the Circular Road takes one to Kutchery area of Ranchi.
 From there, it forks to Ratu Road and Kanke Road.
 Old HB Road continues until it meets the new Hazaribagh Road.
 In the opposite direction it leads to Firayalal chowk, which is also one of the busiest intersections in Ranchi.
 Lalpur Chowk also leads to Peace Road.

 There are major residential areas around Lalpur chowk: Burdwan Compound, BSNL colony, PN Bose Compound, etc. Burdwan Compound has a large population of Bengalis.
-Burdwan Compound is so named because it was the estate of the king of Burdwan, a district in West Bengal.
+Burdwan Compound is so named because it was the estate of the Bardhaman Raj, today a part of the West Bengal state in India.

-Shopping
+Commerce

 Nucleus Shopping Mall in Lalpur is one of the largest and most popular shopping malls in the city of Ranchi.
 This mall was established in 2017.

-This shopping mall has branded shops and stores (although tentative) such as Allen Solly, Arvind, Max, Big Bazaar, Monte Carlo, Hush Puppies, Nike, John Cooper and many more etc. Mall De-Cor is another major shopping mall in the city, located in Lalpur.

-Hospitals

-There are a few hospitals located here: KC Roy Memorial Hospital, Orchid Medical Centre, Vellore Children's Hospital, Prabhawati Hospital, etc. Certain medical clinics are also situated in Lalpur.

-Business Centers

-Sanfo Business Center is a popular business center in the city.
-Amravati Complex in Lalpur is another major business center.

-Cinemas

-S.R.S Cinemas in Lalpur is a popular cinema hall in this area.
-This cinema hall is located at Sandhya Tower, Ajit Enclave in Lalpur.
-Plaza Cinema is another movie theatre in the area.
-PVR Cinemas, another cinema hall, is housed in Nucleus mall.